MongoEngine/mongoengine/docs/upgrade.rst

     class Person(Document):
         balance = DecimalField()

-    # Mark all ReferenceFields as dirty and save
+    # Mark all DecimalField's as dirty and save
     for p in Person.objects:
         p._mark_as_changed('balance')
         p.save()